laravel-notification-channels/telegram/README.md

 - `to($chatId)`: (integer) Recipient's chat id.
 - `content('')`: (string) Notification message, supports markdown.
 For more information on supported markdown styles, check out these [docs](https://telegram-bot-sdk.readme.io/reference#section-formatting-options).
 - `button($text, $url)`: (string) Adds an inline "Call to Action" button.
 You can add as many as you want and they'll be placed 2 in a row.
-- `disableNotification()`: Send the message silently.
+- `disableNotification($disableNotification = true)`: (bool) Send the message silently.
 Users will receive a notification with no sound.
 - `options([])`: (array) Allows you to add additional or override `sendMessage` payload (A Telegram Bot API method used to send message internally).
 For more information on supported parameters, check out these [docs](https://telegram-bot-sdk.readme.io/docs/sendmessage).

 ### Available Location methods